-[Consultant to list additional submittals required for specific project outside of what is listed in Section 3.1 Pre-Commissioning Documentation Submittal]

-[List items]

 Quality Control Submittals:

 The Contractor shall prepare and submit to the Consultant for approval all Quality Control submittals listed below in subsection 3.1 - Pre-Commissioning Documentation Submittal prior to any start-up or commissioning activity.
 All items shall be submitted in a format acceptable to the Consultant and the Region.